Engineering

 Memory Scoping for Multi-User and Multi-Agent Systems

-• user_id - Memory specific to an individual user.
+• user_id: Memory specific to an individual user.
 The most common scope.
-Every memory tied to a user_id is private to that user and returned only when queries use the same user_id.
+Memories tied to a user_id are scoped to that user when queries use the same filter.
+Applications still need proper authentication and access-control boundaries around those IDs.

-• session_id - Memory for a specific session or task sequence.
+• run_id: Memory scoped to a specific session or task sequence.
 Useful for maintaining continuity within a project sprint or support case without permanently writing session-specific context to the user layer.

 Getting scoping wrong creates two failure modes.
 Over-broad scoping bleeds memory between users or contaminates the org layer with individual user data.
 Under-broad scoping means the agent cannot access memories it should be using, which looks like poor retention even when the data is correctly stored.